Nuclear Medicine Technology Program

 Acceptance into the program may be achieved by:

-1. Transferring as a senior from one or our affiliated academic institutions.
+1. Transferring as a senior from one of our affiliated academic institutions.
 Our affiliates accept the nuclear medicine program as the fourth year, one's completing bachelor's degree.
 Tuition and fees are based on 85% of the tuition from the affiliated academic institution.
 This fee covers all textbooks and supplies.
-The supplies include one set of hospital scrubs, a laboratory coat, radiation monitors, and any other daily supplies required.
+The supplies include one set of hospital scrubs, radiation monitors, and any other daily supplies required.

 Our current list of affiliates is: